microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

-# Contoso Traders - Deployment Instructions
+# ContosoTraders - Deployment Instructions

 This document will help you deploy the Contoso Traders application in your Azure environment.
 You'll be using both GitHub actions and Azure CLI for this.